simekanidev/Workout-Manager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Trainate is a iOS application that serves the purpose of a Workout Mangager.
-The application allows users to view Workout plans and exersies that's made availiable by the wger.de API.
+The application allows users to view workout plans and exersies for all muscle groups sourced from the wger.de API.

 <p align="right">(<a href="#top">back to top</a>)</p>